Embed This Data

 - 6.9% 5-year compound annual growth

 - FDI Inflow:

-Nonetheless, substantial challenges remain, particularly in implementing deeper institutional and systemic reforms that are critical to strengthening the foundations of economic freedom.
-Property rights and freedom from corruption remain weak, and lingering government interference and controls hurt dynamic flows of investment and overall economic efficiency.
+Substantial challenges remain, particularly in implementing deeper institutional and systemic reforms that are critical to advancing economic freedom.
+Weak property rights, pervasive corruption, and burdensome bureaucracy, exacerbated by lingering government interference and regulatory controls, continue to reduce the dynamism of investment flows and overall economic efficiency.

-The top income and corporate tax rates are 20 percent.
-Other taxes include an excise tax and a value-added tax (VAT).
-The overall tax burden amounts to 10.7 percent of total domestic income.
-Government spending amounts to 19.7 percent of total domestic output, but the budget balance remains under control.
-Public debt continues to remain below 30 percent of GDP.
+The top individual income and corporate tax rates are 20 percent.
+Other taxes include an excise tax and a value-added tax.
+The overall tax burden equals 12.4 percent of total domestic income.
+Government spending amounts to 20.5 percent of total domestic output, but the budget balance remains under control.
+Public debt remains below 30 percent of GDP.

 Measures to modernize commercial codes, including updated bankruptcy legislation, have been adopted in recent years.
-Completing licensing requirements still takes more than 600 days.
-The non-salary cost of employing a worker is low, but enforcement of many aspects of the labor codes is not effective.
-The market determines most prices, but the government attempts to maintain stable retail prices for fuel through subsidies.
+Completing licensing requirements still takes more than 100 days.
+The non-salary cost of employing a worker is low, but many aspects of the labor codes are not enforced effectively.
+The government enacted rent controls on some properties in 2015, but most prices are determined by the market.

 Cambodia has an average tariff rate of 8.9 percent.
 Foreign investors may not own land.
 State-owned enterprises distribute electricity and water.
 A weak judicial system may discourage foreign investment.
 Despite banking privatizations, the financial sector remains subject to state influence.